Mitsubishi Outlander: Second facelift

 At the 2015 New York International Auto Show, Mitsubishi debuted a heavily revised Outlander for the 2016 model year.
 The vehicle features new design language called "Dynamic Shield" that will be the basis for future vehicles in different segments.
 The revised headlights now include LED DRLs with the option of full LED headlights.
 Inside the cabin, Mitsubishi made refinements to the steering wheel, headliner, rear folding seats, and door controls.

 Besides cosmetic changes, the updated Outlander has somewhat reduced cabin noise via increased use of sound insulation, thicker door glass, dynamic suspension and differential dampers, and thicker weatherstripping.
 The suspension and steering are re-tuned and a new generation Jatco CVT8 transmission introduced for four-cylinder models.
 The revised SUV first went on sale in Russia in April 2015, followed by the Australia in June and Canada and the Caribbean in July.

 Third facelift

 The Outlander received another facelift for the 2019 model year.
 Changes included a new twin blade grille that contains black inserts, revised front and rear bumper design, and new 18-inch alloy wheels.

 Outlander PHEV

 The third generation includes a plug-in hybrid variant, called PHEV, and its production version was unveiled at the 2012 Paris Motor Show.
+According to JATO Dynamics, the Outlander PHEV was once the world's all-time best selling plug-in hybrid since December 2018.